hbish/hbish.com/posts/2016/2016-03-13-share-linux-mounts-using-nfs.md

   - nfs
 ---

-I&#8217;ve moved all my disk mounts on my HP Proliant Server over from Samba to NFS.
+I've moved all my disk mounts on my HP Proliant Server over from Samba to NFS.

 The steps below are for a simple setup used in my own home and by no means secure.